Buxton, Queensland: Demographics

+Education

+There are no schools in Buxton.
+The nearest government primary school is Goodwood State School in neighbouring Goodwood to the north-west.
+The nearest government secondary school is Isis District State High School in Childers to the south-west.

 Amenities

-The town has a general store, a transfer station, a boat ramp and some picnic facilities.
-There are also a few holiday houses up for rent during the holidays.
-The community is serviced by the Isis District State High School in Childers.
+There is a boat ramp and pontoon in Powers Street on the north bank of Burrum River (25.1956°S 152.5416°E).
+It is managed by the Bundaberg Regional Council.

 Recreation

 Boat enthusiasts are able to explore four river systems from this area.
 Flanking the main road into Buxton are a number of rural homesteads.
 Those on the southern side of the road have river frontage.
 The area is known as having some of the best fishing, prawn and crabbing waterways in the south east.
-There have been some sightings of sharks and rays over the past ten or so years.

 Transport

 The Isis Junction railway station is on the south-western edge of the locality.
 It was the junction of the former Isis railway line to Childers.